microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

-## Use case 2: Generate Two Two Constant On-Time PWM Signals in NCO-Pulse Length Mode using the TCF
+## Use case 2: Generate Two Two Constant On-Time PWM Signals in NCO-Pulse Length Mode Using the TCF

-Below is an example of how to set TCF to generate Two Constant On-Time PWM Signals.
+The example below shows how to set the TCF to generate Two Constant-On-Time PWM signals.
-The On-Time is always constant even if the frequency is changed.

 ## Related Documentation
 More details and code examples on the AVR16EB32 can be found at the following links: